Western Athletic Conference football

 For its first two planned seasons in 2021 and 2022, the relaunched WAC football league was branded as the ASUN–WAC (or WAC–ASUN) Challenge, with the WAC establishing a temporary football partnership with the ASUN Conference.
 The ASUN eventually started its own FCS football league in 2022.
 Under the partnership, three FCS programs that joined the ASUN in July 2021 played alongside current WAC members.

 The ASUN–WAC partnership was renewed for the 2022 season after the start of FBS transitions by ASUN member Jacksonville State and WAC member Sam Houston rendered both ineligible for the FCS playoffs, also dropping both conferences below the 6 football members needed to qualify for an automatic berth in the FCS playoffs.
 The WAC's playoff-eligible membership soon dropped further to 3, after Incarnate Word backed out of its planned move from the SLC to the WAC and Lamar, which had announced it would leave the WAC in 2023 to return to the SLC, accelerated this move to 2022.

 The 2022 season proved to be the last for the WAC as a standalone football conference.
-On December 20, 2022, the ASUN and WAC jointly announced that they would fully merge their football conferences effective with the 2023 season under the tentative name of ASUN–WAC Football Conference.
+On December 20, 2022, the ASUN and WAC jointly announced that they would fully merge their football conferences effective with the 2023 season, with its name later announced as the United Athletic Conference.
 The ASUN is contributing Austin Peay, Central Arkansas, Eastern Kentucky, and North Alabama to the new league, with the WAC contributing Abilene Christian, Southern Utah, Stephen F. Austin, Tarleton, and Utah Tech.
 UTRGV, which put off the start of its football program to 2025, will join at that time.
-The merged conference will play a six-game schedule in 2023 before adopting a full round-robin in 2024.
+The UAC played a six-game schedule in 2023 before adopting a full round-robin in 2024.